wp-plugins/adrotate/readme.txt

 * Have your advertisers add/edit/manage their own ads
 * Geo location for adverts
 * Works with Google Ads and most other referrer/ad servers
+* Get push notifications right on your iOS or Android device about adverts
 * Get email notifications when your ads need you
 * Perfectly suited for any size of advertisement, including 125x125, 468x60, 729x90, 160x600 and much more
 * Simple to use stats so you can follow which ad is working the best, worst